The page has been translated by Gen AI.

 Caution

-To delete a repository, follow the steps below.
+To delete a repository, follow these steps.

-1. All Services > Container > Container Registry Click the menu.
+1. Click the All Services > Container > Container Registry menu.
 Navigate to the Service Home page of Container Registry.

-3. Click the resource (Repository) for which you want to view detailed information on the Repository List page.
+3. Repository List page, click the resource (Repository) to view its details.
 You will be taken to the Repository Details page.

 4. On the Repository Details page, click Delete Repository.

-5. Delete Repository In the popup window, please enter the Repository name.
+5. Delete Repository in the popup window, please enter the Repository name.

 How-to guides